 Bio

 Unfortunately, surgery in summer 2022 forced me to step away from welding and the plasma doodling that was such a part of my work.
 I had already begun combining clay and metal for some sculptures shown through the Delaware State Arts Council, so I continued pursuing this idea.
-It brought me to where I am now, throwing pots, adding crazy clay components, and combining with recycled found objects to create my different lines of work.
+It brought me to where I am now, throwing pots, adding crazy clay embellishments, and combining with recycled found objects to create my different lines of work.

 Unfortunately, surgery in summer 2022 forced me to step away from welding and the plasma doodling that was such a part of my work.
 I had already begun combining clay and metal for some sculptures shown through the Delaware State Arts Council, so I continued pursuing this idea.
-It brought me to where I am now, throwing pots, adding crazy clay components, and combining with recycled found objects to create my different lines of work.
+It brought me to where I am now, throwing pots, adding crazy clay embellishments, and combining with recycled found objects to create my different lines of work.

 Statement